 We compared the performance variations of the model across various algorithms in a synchronous update scenario with 100 clients over 20 training round, where the synchronization step is set to choose all clients for training, updating, and aggregation in each round.
 Since only federated learning-based methods require model aggregation, we focused on comparing the federated learning algorithms in terms of their experimental accuracy during the training process.
 The experimental results are shown in Figure \ref{Plot_100Syn_FedMD_Avg_Local}.
-Compared to other state-of-the-art federated learning algorithms , FedKD-hybrid achieves a model accuracy improvement of $1.45\%$ to $8.19\%$ on the ICCAD clients.
-On the FAB clients, FedKD-hybrid achieves a model accuracy improvement of $1.85\%$ to $33.05\%$.
+Compared to other state-of-the-art federated learning algorithms, FedKD-hybrid enhances model accuracy by $1.45\%$ to $8.19\%$ on the ICCAD clients.
+For the FAB clients, FedKD-hybrid improves model accuracy by $1.85\%$ to $33.05\%$.

 We also compared the model performance of various algorithms in an asynchronous update scenario with 100 clients over 20 training rounds , where the asynchronous step is set to randomly select 80\% of the clients for training, updating, and aggregation in each round.
 The experimental results are shown in Figure \ref{Plot_80Asyn_FedMD_Avg_Local}.
 As observed, in the asynchronous scenario, the model fluctuates significantly in the early stages of training due to insufficient aggregation.
 Among the federated learning algorithms, even with asynchronous updates, FedKD-hybrid achieves the highest accuracy and converges much faster than the other federated learning algorithms.
 Compared to the FedAvg algorithm, the convergence speed of FedKD-hybrid improves by at least 4 times.
-On the ICCAD clients, FedKD-hybrid improves the model accuracy by $1.62\%$ to $8.15\%$.
-On the FAB clients, FedKD-hybrid improves the model accuracy by $6.04\%$ to $27.91\%$.
+Compared to other state-of-the-art federated learning algorithms, FedKD-hybrid enhances model accuracy by $1.62\%$ to $8.15\%$ on the ICCAD clients.
+For the FAB clients, FedKD-hybrid improves model accuracy by $6.04\%$ to $27.91\%$.

 Thanks to the novel knowledge transfer, our FedKD-hybrid benefits from richer information compared to aggregation methods based solely on parameters (e.g., FedAvg) or non-parameters (e.g., FedMD), resulting in enhanced learning performance.
 Furthermore, since only Conv1 and FC2/3 layers are transmitted along with logits, the communication cost of FedKD-hybrid is comparable to non-parameter-based FL aggregation methods and significantly lower than that of parameter-based approaches like FedAvg.